hansfbaier/fractional-resampling-core/README.md

 1. Upsampling the signal by the multiplier
 2. Anti-aliasing filtering (6-th order Chebyshev).
 IIR filter for minimal latency.
 3. Downsampling the signal by the divider

+# status
+The code has been tested working on the FPGA